tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Dec 11 2007

-Elmer Collins (a 18-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Elmer Collins (a 18-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Elmer Collins had extensive experience in preaching his views to theists.
 He was not afraid.
 As Elmer Collins entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Elmer Collins used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Elmer Collins argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.